oa-labs/arc-ai-digital-ocean/lib/README.md

-# ArcAI Ocean Shared Library
+# ArcAI  Shared Library

-This shared library provides common functionality for both the Slack bot and web projects in the ArcAI Ocean ecosystem.
+This shared library provides common functionality for both the Slack bot and web projects in the ArcAI  ecosystem.

 ## Features